 pytest with the following command to skip multi-GPU tests:

 $ export CHAINER_TEST_GPU_LIMIT=1 $ python -m pytest path/to/gpu/test.py

 If you want to skip such tests, pass

 $ python -m pytest path/to/your/test.py -m='not slow'

 Test File and Directory Naming Conventions¶

-Tests are put into the tests/chainer_tests directory.
-In order to enable test runner to find test scripts correctly, we are using special naming convention for the test subdirectories and the test scripts.
+Tests are found in the tests/chainer_tests directory.
+In order to enable the test runner to find test scripts correctly, we are using a special naming convention for the test subdirectories and the test scripts.

 testsmust end with the